Equipo-Proton/la-tribu-exploradora-backend/README.md

 - TDD, software test-driven development.
 - We use Agile methodology in a Scrum framework.
-- We separated the team into departments with front or back tasks, and we did pair programming to connect the two parts of the project
+- We separated the team into departments with front or back tasks, and we practised pair programming to connect the two parts of the project

 # Learnings

-- Create a web application from scratch with separate backend and frontend repository.
+- Create a web application from scratch with separated backend and frontend repository.
 - Creation of views by components and modals for animations.
-- Keyboard with dragable keys.
+- Keyboard with draggable keys.
-- Creation of role system for users.
+- Creation of a role system for users.

 # Next steps